Malaysia Airlines 🛫 Inflight Experience

 Departure Lounge – Waiting to Board

 Booking a ticket online with Malaysia Airlines is straightforward enough.
-We booked our flight 7 weeks in advance.
+We tend to book our flights several weeks in advance.

 The flight that Malaysia Airlines had changed was also their last flight of the day to our destination.
-We therefore decided to book a hotel close to the airport on the day of arrival (the Sama Sama Hotel KLIA) and choose another ongoing flight the following morning.
+We therefore booked a hotel close to the airport on the day of arrival (the Sama Sama Hotel KLIA) and chose another ongoing flight the following morning.

 We made a call to their cancellation Helpline and got through to a live agent fairly quickly.
 He arranged our change of schedule over the phone, and emailed the new electronic ticket to us.

 This was the only time we have had to reschedule a flight with Malaysia Airlines.
-With AirAsia this is much more common.
+With the budget airlines this is far more common.

 Check In & Boarding

-As mentioned above, we each had a 20 kg checked luggage allowance in addition to a 7 kg cabin baggage allowance.
+As mentioned above, you have a 20 kg checked luggage allowance in addition to a 7 kg cabin baggage allowance.

 Spacious Seating

 Regarding seating space and legroom, the images say it all.
-We were offered a drink and a snack during our 70-minute flight.
+You are offered drinks and snacks during short flights.

 Check out the leg room - Not bad for economy